Want More Information?

-While each applicant is considered holistically, the Admissions Committee looks for a minimum cumulative GPA of 2.8 on a four-point scale and a minimum GPA of 2.8 in the 50 semester credits of required prerequisite courses, with no grade below a “C” (C-minus grades are not accepted).
+While each applicant is considered holistically, the Admissions Committee looks for a minimum cumulative GPA of 2.8 on a four-point scale and a minimum GPA of 2.8 in the 44 semester credits of required prerequisite courses, with no grade below a “C” (C-minus grades are not accepted).
 In keeping with this approach, if you do not meet these criteria, you may still apply and provide evidence addressing your current academic record.

 In addition, all candidates must: